 The research admin office was well organised to ensure everything was in place.
 All I had to do was wait for the call to click the link and virtually start the defence of my PhD.
 The fantastic chair enabled the smooth running of the viva and made sure that I was happy throughout, given that we were unable to rely on body language.

 The amazing contributions of everyone made the daunting situation seem like ‘normal practice’.
 I actually enjoyed the experience – something I never thought I’d hear myself say!

 In the week leading up to my PhD viva, I used a “Shut Up & Revise” strategy, originally brought to Leeds Beckett University as “Shut Up & Write” by Professor Jim McKenna.
 I repeated 80-minute blocks of revision, with a 20-minute break between each one, setting myself goals for each day.
 This highly productive method enabled me to revise efficiently without going down rabbit holes and over-revising!

-Regular contact with supervisors in the lead up to the viva, practicing responses to potential questions while using the same online technology, and their frequent WhatsApp video calls just to chat on the day made me feel at ease.
+Regular contact with supervisors in the lead up to the viva, practising responses to potential questions while using the same online technology, and their frequent WhatsApp video calls just to chat during the day made me feel at ease.

 Finally, having my husband and son waiting in the garden for a little “stay at home” celebration allowed me to feel a sense of achievement, which could have easily passed by under these strange circumstances.’

 Many thanks to Gemma Bridge (@glbridge1), Debbie Smith (@DebbieRuthSmith) and Alex Christiansen (@alchristensen12) for contributing to this blog post.
 Please comment below with any other tips or advice you have!

 P.S.
 Gemma has previously contributed to our blog with a 3-part series on doing an internship alongside her PhD.